Registration and Compliance Fees for Singapore Companies

 Once I Have Incorporated a Company, How Much Does It Cost to Comply with Ongoing Regulatory Requirements?

 Once you have incorporated a company, there are several regulatory requirements which must be complied with.
-In some cases, it might be necessary to obtain external service providers to assist with this.
+In some cases, it might be necessary to obtain the services of a corporate secretarial firm to assist with this.

 The following is an overview of the ongoing compliance requirements and their associated costs.